Elby Explores Norway: A Hurtigruten Signature Voyage | Miles Morgan Travel

 I was very sad to be leaving Norway and spent the transfer back to the airport searching when I can go again!
 The 5 days I spent in this gorgeous country made me fall in love with the culture, the scenery and the incredible food that it has to offer, and Hurtigruten manages to proudly show all of this off.

 If you’re also interested in visiting Norway, then why not do it with the cruise line that has over 130 years of experience showing it off?
 I’m counting down the days until I can visit again.
-If you have any questions about Norway or Hurtigruten, please get in touch with your local Miles Morgan Travel.
+If you have any questions about Norway or Hurtigruten, please get in touch with your local Miles Morgan Travel shop.

 elby outro